benjaminchacko/React-Parcel-Starter-Kit-w-Router/README.md

-# React Parcel Starter Box
+# React Parcel Starter Kit with React Router

-This repository is a starter template for React Apps using Parcel Bundler
+This repository is a starter template for React Apps using Parcel Bundler and React Router

 ## How to Use